dl1bz/svxlinkdb4rptr/README.md

 ---
 # Dashboard for SVXLINK for public repeaters ###

-This is a rework, not fork, based at codebase https://github.com/FM-POLAND/hs_dashboard_pi (created by SP2ONG, SP0DZ).
+This is a rework, not fork in the proper sense, based at codebase https://github.com/FM-POLAND/hs_dashboard_pi (created by SP2ONG, SP0DZ).
 Many thanks to these guys for their excellent work.

 ## Preamble